oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 ## Introduction

-This lab introduces Data Studio’s Insights tool built into the Oracle Autonomous Database and shows how to search for and interpret data insights.
+This lab introduces Data Studio’s Insights tool built into the Oracle Autonomous AI Database and shows how to search for and interpret data insights.

 Estimated Time: 15 minutes